Pratistha2026/Astra-AI-Assistant/README.md

 # Astra AI Assistant

-Astra is a desktop AI assistant that I built using Python.
-It accepts both voice and text commands and can perform everyday tasks such as opening applications, searching the web, answering questions with Google Gemini, and responding through speech.
+Astra is a desktop AI assistant built with Python that accepts both voice and text commands.
+It can open applications, search the web, answer questions using Google Gemini, and respond using text-to-speech through a simple desktop interface.

-The goal of this project was to combine speech recognition, desktop automation, and generative AI into a single application with a simple user interface.
+I built this project to explore how speech recognition, desktop automation, and generative AI can work together in a single application.

 ---

 ## Features

 - Voice and text input
-- AI responses using Google Gemini
+- AI-powered responses using Google Gemini
-- Opens installed desktop applications
+- Open installed desktop applications
-- Opens websites like YouTube and Google
+- Open websites such as YouTube and Google
-- Google search
+- Search Google directly from Astra
-- Speaks responses using text-to-speech
+- Current time information
-- Displays the current time
+- Offline text-to-speech using pyttsx3
-- Stop command to interrupt speech
+- Stop command to interrupt speech immediately
-- Option to switch between voice responses and text-only responses
+- Switch between **Text + Voice** and **Text Only** reply modes
 - Exit command to close the application

 ---